 "When it comes to playing poker -- Rod, don't stay away too

-Rod is creative and good at a lot of things Ė but playing cards is
+Rod is good at a lot of things Ė but playing cards is

 not one of them.

 "Wayne hustled him in cards," Neidorf said in an interview for

 "Pulling No Punches."
 He recalled a time when Rod told him, "You gotta